yz-jz/Traffic-incidents-ELT-pipeline/README.md

 To enrich the dataset with human-readable locations, the **LocationIQ API** is used for **reverse geocoding**, converting raw latitude and longitude coordinates into city names, street names, and administrative regions.

-By integrating these APIs, the pipeline ensures a structured and enriched dataset
+By integrating these APIs, the pipeline ensures a structured and enriched dataset.

 ## Pipeline Overview